Utilities

 ```kotlin theme={"theme":{"light":"github-light","dark":"github-dark"}}

-val downloader = LeapDownloader(LeapDownloaderConfig(saveDir = cacheDir))
+val downloader = LeapDownloader(LeapDownloaderConfig(saveDir = cacheDir.absolutePath))

 val runner = downloader.loadModel(